Konstanlytics/Medical-Decision-Support-Dashboard/README.md

 - Find out how many patients are referred by departments and how often people come in without a referral.

+##### 🛠️ Dashboard Design & Features
+---

+I built this dashboard using different types of charts like bar charts, line graphs, and pie charts to show the data clearly.
+I added filters (slicers) so users can click and explore the information easily.
+To keep everything looking neat, I used a matching color theme and made sure the layout is clean and organized.
+I also used conditional formatting to make important numbers stand out for example, to show when wait times are too high or satisfaction scores are low.

 ![Medical](https://github.com/Konstanlytics/Medical-Decision-Support-Dashboard/blob/main/Medical.JPG)